LibrePCB/LibrePCB/dev/doxygen/pages/code_style_guide.md

 # Naming {#doc_code_style_guide_naming}

 - File Names: Exactly same naming as classes, but all characters lowercase.
 Example: `ses_select.cpp`, `ses_select.h`
 - Include guards: Use the namespace as prefix before the class name.
-Example: `#ifndef NAMESPACE_CLASSNAME_H`
+Example: `NAMESPACE_CLASSNAME_H`
 - Namespaces: lowercase (with underline as separator if needed)
 - Classes: UpperCamelCase (for common prefixes, use the underline as separator.
 Example: librepcb::project::editor::SES_Select)
 - Interfaces: Like Classes, but with prefix "IF_".
 Example: librepcb::IF_GraphicsViewEventHandler